Arnella16/WEC_Systems_Networks_task/README.md

 ### Challenges faced:
 1. No command found to check the IP translation table
 2. Not able to ping from client2 to eth1 but able to ping from eth1 to client2
+3. While enabling port forwarding, figuring out the forwarding rules to the router was hard because there are no proper resources

 ### Bonus Tasks